P7XCKD/NF/Notes Factory/Semister 3/PRJ/xps/prj xp 7 long.md

 ```

 ### Runtime Polymorphism:
-Runtime polymorphism allows a reference variable of a superclass to refer to an object of a subclass.
-The method that gets executed is determined at runtime based on the actual object type, not the reference type.
-This feature enables flexible method calls and supports dynamic method resolution, providing the ability to override methods in subclasses and ensuring that the most specific method implementation is called.
+Runtime polymorphism in Java allows a superclass reference to point to a subclass object, enabling the method that gets executed to be determined at runtime based on the actual object's type.
+This mechanism supports method overriding and allows a single reference type to call methods of multiple subclasses, providing the flexibility to execute the most specific method implementation available at runtime.

 **Syntax**:
 ```java